 My data is inconclusive when it comes to the other two factors I was looking at in my study.
 Students did in general show an increased interest in science and gained or maintained lab skills, but there is no conclusive evidence that this was due to the lab notebooks.
 Several students mentioned labs when I interviewed them about how their views on science had changed this year and when they talked about their lab skills.
 I would like to see what type of labs make the students like science more and become more engaged in the subject.

-Sources
+Resources

 Anday-Porter, S. Henne, K. & Horan, S. (2000) Improving student organization skills through the use of organizational skills.
 Master’s Thesis.
 Saint Xavier University, Chicago, IL.